 Navajas et al (2000) argue that the major goal of micro credit is to improve the welfare of the poor as a result of better to small loans.
 More so, Diagne and Zeller (2001) say that lack of adequate access to credit to the poor may have negative impacts on various houses hold level outcomes including technology adoption, agriculture productivity, food security, nutrition, health, and the overall welfare.
-Otero (1992) argues that financially stable micro finance institutions with high outreach have a greater likelihood of having a positive impact on poverty alleviation because they guarantee sustainable access to credit by the poor.

 Poverty eradication has been a key development challenge over decades.
 One of the identified key constraints facing the poor is lack of formal sector credit accessibility to enable the people take advantage of economic opportunities to increase their level of output, hence move out of poverty.
 This concern has been responsible for the design of various financial policies ranging from regressive to liberalization policies with conflicting prescriptions.

-In the case of Uganda, the issue of importance of improving access to the poor was identified as a key development strategy right from 1960s.
+In Uganda, the issue of importance of improving access to the poor was identified as a key development strategy right from 1960s.
 The formal banks that were inherited from the colonial government were judged to be serving the trade sector and neglecting the agricultural sector that is the backbone of Uganda's economy employing over 80% of the population especially in the rural sector.
-This motivated the government to set up state owned banks like the former Uganda commercial bank whose aim included provision of credit to the rural sector including agricultural credit.
+This gap motivated the government to set up state owned banks like the former Uganda commercial bank whose aim included provision of credit to the rural sector including agricultural credit.
 This was under the policy of allocation of credit and controlled interest rates in sectors which were administratively fixed by the central bank (Muwanga 2000).
 The credit to the poor engaged in agriculture was extended mainly in kind though the supply of productive inputs like fertilizers, high yielding seeds and tractor hire services under special bank schemes like rural farmer scheme.